 Some states allow the primary driver’s spouse to be an automatic authorized additional driver without a fee.
 When a spouse is legally authorized as an additional driver by state law, it is not necessary to explicitly list them on the rental contract.
 In fact, by doing so, the rental company may pressure you to pay an additional driver fee when it is unnecessary to do so.

 The primary driver’s spouse is automatically a legal extra driver in these states:

 In Nevada, the fee is capped by law, but adjusts annually based on inflation.

 In every other state, there are no legal limitations on car rental additional driver fees, so it pays to try to avoid the charge using one of the strategies below.

 Additional Driver Fee Policies by Car Rental Company

-It’s important to keep in mind the policies of each company, since not all are created equal:
+It’s important to keep in mind the policies of each company.

-Enterprise/Alamo: There is no additional driver fee for a spouse, domestic partner or business partner.
-For other additional drivers, there is a charge of $10 per day for each additional authorized driver.
+There is no additional driver fee for a spouse, domestic partner or business partner.
+For other additional drivers, there is a charge of $15 per day for each additional authorized driver.